 A positive role model can make all the difference.
 Single mothers in Santa Cruz, Bolivia are finding that out, and so are the children who look up to them.

-Hidden behind the popular tourist destinations and modern attractions of Santa Cruz lurks the shadow side, where many children have known nothing but homelessness, poverty and crime–until Sister Pilar showed up.
+Hidden behind the popular tourist destinations and modern attractions of Santa Cruz lurks the shadow side, where many children knew nothing but homelessness, poverty and crime–until Sister Pilar showed up.

-But those who cross paths with Sister Pilar find not only help, but a new way of life and a new way of living.
-The nuns provide a safe, temporary home for the women and their children on a spacious, beautiful compound where they learn job and childrearing skills.
+But those who cross paths with Sister Pilar find not only help, but a new way of life.
+The nuns provide a safe, temporary home for the women and their children on a spacious, beautiful compound where they learn job and child rearing skills.

 A beacon in the dark

 At the heart of the project is Sister Pilar, a 75-year-old nun from Spain, who has devoted her life to helping the poor regardless of their background or beliefs.
-Her first and foremost focus is on providing concrete support, with all other considerations coming second.
+Her primary focus is to provide concrete support to the women and children under her care.

 “It doesn’t matter which religion you believe in, as long as you help the poor.”